Sahith-2106/Azure-Odyssey/README.md

-# Azure-Odyssey
+# Azure Odyssey: End-to-End Data Pipeline on Azure
 Azure Odyssey is an end-to-end data engineering project on Azure.
 It uses Data Factory for ingestion, Databricks (PySpark) for transformation, and Synapse Analytics with Power BI for serving.
 It implements a medallion (Bronze, Silver, Gold) architecture for real-world data pipelines.

-# Azure Odyssey: End-to-End Data Pipeline on Azure

 Azure Odyssey is an end-to-end data engineering project built on Microsoft Azure.
 The solution demonstrates a multi-layered data pipeline using Azure Data Factory, Azure Databricks, and Azure Synapse Analytics, with data visualization in Power BI.